dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 [**FSA**: *Requirements document talks about having an always-on signal channel with on-going status messages - discuss further*]

+[**AM**:] I don't believe the -00 req draft does, but the -01 draft will mention it.
+I think there's a distinction being lost here, though.
+Although it will be possible, and possibly desirable in certain situations, in my view the signal channel should be more or less always on regardless: it reduces the likelihood of transport-layer crypto handshakes in attack conditions, should minimize NAT binding timeout incidence, and simplifies distinguishing between an inactive DOTS agent and one that is unavailable (e.g., unresponsive during attack).
+The "always-on" I've been referring to is "always-on" mitigation: the DOTS client maintains an signal channel session with the DOTS server, but also maintains its request for help scrubbing traffic bound for a certain client-owned network address space, regardless of the presence of attack traffic.

 While DOTS is able to function with just the signal channel, the addition of the DOTS data channel provides for additional and more efficient capabilities.
-The primary purpose of the data channel is to support DOTS related configuration and policy information between the DOTS client and the DOTS server.
+The primary purpose of the data channel is to support DOTS related configuration and policy information [AM: exchange] between the DOTS client and the DOTS server.
 Examples of such information include

 * Defining names or aliases for attack targets (resources).
 Those names can be used in subsequent signal channel exchanges to more efficiently refer to the